Once upon a time I met a boy.

 I was angry.

-I went through the 5 stages and yet still didn’t emerge ready for acceptance.
+I attempted the 5 stages and yet couldn’t find my way to emerge ready for acceptance.

-I did what we all did in that age before email: I wrote a letter to the company.
+So I did what we all did in the age before email: I hand-wrote a letter to the company.

-I detailed my sugar love.
-I blathered about my Creme Egg passions.
-I shared the sadness of my returning back across the pond—-I received a curt, kiss-off letter from legal detailing the fact they’d never, ever, ever take suggestions from outsiders.
+I detailed my sugar love, I pontificated about my Creme Egg passion—-I received a curt, kiss-off letter from legal detailing the fact they’d never, ever, ever take suggestions about product from outsiders.

 Within a year my beloved Eggs of Creme were sold in the United States.